Seafarer's discharge book

 If desired, the digital document photo may be emailed to firstname.lastname@example.org.

-The state fee for a certificate of record of service is €40.
+The state fee for a seafarer's discharge book is €40.

-The state fee if you are applying for the certificate of record of service under expedited procedure is €58.
+The state fee for a seafarer's discharge book under expedited procedure is €58.

 Payment of state fee at the service office